tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Implementation

 - Name: bdqffdq:Implementation
-- Definition: A SolutionsConcept that describes the portion of a Mechanism that carries out the proccess described in a particular Specification.
+- Definition: A bdqffdq:SolutionsConcept that describes the portion of a bdqffdq:Mechanism that carries out the proccess described in a particular bdqffdq:Specification.
 - SubClass Of: SolutionsConcept

 ********************